-All cable car employees with guest contacts (cable car area and catering) are also instructed to wear mouth-nose protection.
-In addition to the restaurant areas, numerous disinfectant dispensers will be available throughout the area.
-Signs indicating the precautions to be taken are posted at all entrances and exits of cable cars and restaurants.
-Announcements in German and English will also inform guests about the safety precautions at regular intervals.
+All employees of the mountain railways with guest contact (railway area and catering) are instructed to also wear mouth-nose protection.
+In addition to the restaurant areas, countless disinfection dispensers are available throughout the area.
+Signs with the precautionary measures are posted at all entrances and exits to the railways and restaurants.
+Appropriate announcements in German and English also remind guests of the safety precautions at regular intervals.

 WHAT IS CONSIDERED TO BE MOUTH-NOSE PROTECTION?